 What to plant at your place

-Whichever ecosystem type you would like to help restore, there are local native species that are appropriate to use.
-Some plants that are native to other parts of the country but were not originally found here can become weeds, displacing the local species and changing the character of our ecosystems.
+Some plants are native to parts of the country, but not to this region.
+These can become weeds, displacing the local species and changing the character of our ecosystems.

 Planting natives in Wellington (Wellington City Council)